abkkm/frontendautomation/README.md

 Open command pallette - @ To see the class members Find all references - REname symbol - It renames all symbols Right Click on the filename choose split right
+Right click on the filename choose copy path

 Ctrl+P- To open a file